 In my mind though, they’re all great, and should probably all be utilized depending on the given situation and your collecting goals.

-So, instead of simply running down a list of sports card holders, I’d like to try and provide some value by focusing on the situation as much as the holder.
+So, instead of simply running down a list of the best way to store sports cards or the different sports card holders, I’d like to try and provide some value by focusing on the situation as much as the holder.

 Best for Storage: Penny Sleeves